realmicu/openwrt/README.md

   can safely be resized down to 4 eraseblocks and 1 eraseblock respectively, making layout compatible with single-band routers and freeing 128k of flash space for OpenWrt
-* All Flash (WNDR4300 only) - works with vendor's u-boot (no modification required); utilize all flash space on NAND chip by concatenating (using software mtd-concat) ubi region on firmware partition with unused space past caldata_backup, yielding 119 MBytes in total for OpenWrt software

 Supported modded targets and models with config options are listed below.
 Entries marked with [U] require modified U-boot.
-[I] means that clean image installation should be performed (there are issues with sysupgrade).

 * WNR2000v3 8M flash [U]
   CONFIG_TARGET_ar71xx_tiny_DEVICE_WNR2000V3_8M